supercollider/supercollider/README_WINDOWS.md

 find the required files automatically.

 In order to get support for ASIO drivers, the [ASIO SDK][asiosdk] has to be downloaded from Steinberg.
-The parent folder has to be placed next to the supercollider source folder:
+The parent folder has to be placed next to the portaudio folder in the SC source tree:

-    sc-source
-    x86
+SC-source-root
+        external_libraries
+                portaudio_sc_org
                 asiosdk
                         asio
                         common
                         ...

 DSound support uses MinGW libraries in the MinGW build.
 For VS you have to download the DirectX SDK [version 9][dx9sdk] and install it in the system.

+*Warning*: If you install the DirectX SDK in the system (v9) and try to build SC using MinGW, the portaudio-build will likely break.
+Try to avoid the DXSDK detection in that case, e.g. by editing CMakeLists.txt in the Portaudio root- folder.
+DSound support will nevertheless be built using MinGW libraries.
+If you want to avoid building in DS-support, the setting PA_USE_DS in the same file needs to be set to OFF or 0.

 ### Configuring and executing the build